algolia/kubernetes-hands-on/11-probes/README.md

 Run `kubectl get pods -w` and see what is happening.

-The `liveness` of this pod fails (`exit 1`), so k8s detects that the pod is not alive anymore and restarts it.
-So this probe is key for k8s to know if a pod should be restarted or not.
+The `liveness` of this pod fails (`exit 1`), so Kubernetes detects that the pod is not alive anymore and restarts it.
+So this probe is key for Kubernetes to know if a pod should be restarted or not.

 ### Readiness probe impact